-The purpose of the Cross-Disciplinary and Departmental Teaching Circle Mini-Grants is to support the productive work of teaching circles, leading to clear, well-defined outcomes which will enhance the teaching skills of its members or add to the group's
+The purpose of the Cross-Disciplinary and Department Teaching Circle Mini-Grants is to support the productive work of Teaching Circles, leading to clear, well-defined outcomes which will enhance the teaching skills of its members or add to the group's

-2015–16 Call for Proposals — Deadline October 9, 2015 by 4:30 p.m.
+2017–18 Call for Proposals — Deadline October 6, 2017, by 4:30 p.m.